Pekka Rinne: International play

 In May 2014, Rinne was named to the All-Star team and selected as the Most Valuable Player of the 2014 IIHF World Championship as Finland claimed the silver medal.
 Rinne also participated in the 2015 IIHF World Championship the following year and was named the tournament's best goaltender, setting a new International Ice Hockey Federation (IIHF) record for minutes played without allowing a goal.

 In March 2016, Rinne was named to Finland's 2016 World Cup of Hockey roster.
 He played in one out of three tournament games and in two out of three pre-tournament games.

+Coaching career

+In the 2022–23 season, Rinne was the goaltender coach of the Finnish under-20 national team.
+In June 2023, the Nashville Predators hired Rinne as the team's European scout and goaltender development coach.